LeeHengYu/quant-longshort/README.md

 Long or short position is based on the base portfolio.
 E.g. if the decision is to go long position in the base portfolio, we take 130% long position in IWM and short 30% of QQQ in terms of the net worth.

 ## Model prediction output & loss function
 The model predicts a binary outcome: if the portfolio will rise in the next hour or not.
-The output is therefore a probablity of direction.
+The output is therefore a probablity of appreciation in the next hour.

 ## Decision making on LONG or SHORT
 Based on the prediction on test set, select 20<sup>th</sup> and 80<sup>th</sup> percentile of the prediciton results on the test set as the lower and upper decision boundaries.
 Usually, and as I expect, the prediction probablity distribution will center at around 0.5.